 Who should Carry out the Grooming Work?

-Grooming the product backlog should be a collaborative effort that involves the product owner and the development team.
-This helps to analyse the data correctly and to draw the right conclusions.
-It encourages collective ownership, and leverages the creativity of the entire team.
-It reduces the work load of the product owner, and helps ensure that the high-prirority items are ready.
+Grooming the product backlog should be a collaborative effort that involves the product owner and the cross-functional development team.
+This allows you to leverage the team’s knowledge and creativity, including taking into account technical feasibility and risks; it increases the team’s understanding of the product backlog items and generates buy-in for the backlog changes; it reduces your work load as the product owner, and helps ensure that the high-priority items are ready.

 When should Grooming Take Place?